ihuod/Steel-Plate-Defect-Prediction/README.md

 - `Bumps`
 - `Other_Faults`

----

 ## **Conclusion**

-This project demonstrates a complete machine learning pipeline for defect detection in steel plates.
-Through careful preprocessing, feature engineering, and model selection, the final **CatBoostClassifier** achieves strong predictive performance, making it a reliable solution for fault detection tasks.
+This project implements a complete machine learning pipeline for steel plate defect detection: data merging, feature engineering, building an ensemble of modern boosting models, blending optimization, and result visualization.
+The final ensemble demonstrates high quality and robustness, making it a reliable solution for industrial diagnostics.

----